 - Lambda Functions

-There's a good chance that until you hit Run below, you won't be able to predict what will draw... regardless of if you've overcome the above thresholds.
+There's a better-than-good chance that until you hit Run below, you won't be able to predict what will draw... regardless of if you've overcome the above thresholds.
 And that doesn't help anyone.
 But, the same problem, framed differently, could be much more useful.
 For example, we can avoid the complexity of recursion by using string.replace() several times to create a verbose string of instructions.
 That string can then be shown to the user so they can see how it grows.
+With the instruction set fully populated, you can then loop over each instruction with a simple linear if-else.